gaiusyu/Semlog/README.md

 # AttenParser
-Effective and Robust Log Parser Using Semantic Contribution Difference Submitted to ISSRE2022
+Effective and Robust Log Parser Using Semantic Contribution Difference

+Submitted to ISSRE 2022 (The 33rd IEEE International Symposium on Software Reliability Engineering)